Chart Color Schemes

 Spring Mountain demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Spring Mountain's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15 and over, 39.0% have university qualifications, compared to 18.8% in the SA4 region and 25.7% in Queensland.
-Bachelor degrees are most common at 24.6%, followed by postgraduate qualifications (11.6%) and graduate diplomas (2.8%).
-Vocational credentials are also prevalent, with 33.1% of residents holding them, including advanced diplomas (13.0%) and certificates (20.1%).
+Educational attainment in Spring Mountain is notably high, with 39.0% of residents aged 15 and above holding university qualifications, compared to 18.8% in the broader SA4 region and 25.7% in Queensland as a whole.
+This significant educational advantage positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are the most common, at 24.6%, followed by postgraduate qualifications (11.6%) and graduate diplomas (2.8%).
+Trade and technical skills are also prominent, with 33.1% of residents aged 15 and above holding vocational credentials – advanced diplomas (13.0%) and certificates (20.1%).

-Educational participation is high, with 36.6% of residents currently enrolled in formal education.
+Educational participation is notably high, with 36.6% of residents currently enrolled in formal education.
 This includes 14.5% in primary education, 8.6% in secondary education, and 5.6% pursuing tertiary education.
-Spring Mountain State School serves the local community, with an enrollment of 743 students as of a recent report.
-The school focuses on primary education, with ICSEA score indicating above-average socio-educational conditions (1074).
-Secondary educational options are available in surrounding areas.

 Frequently Asked Questions - Education